Although in the beginning, it is best NOT to give any treats…. once your EPI dog is stable…. we do have some treat ideas!

 ….. here are a few treat suggestions and techniques that have been used successfully by members on the ep4dogs forum.

-THANK YOU to Shirl (Pixie’s mom) for taking the time to compile (all in one place) these wonderful treat suggestions!
+THANK YOU to Shirl (Pixie’s mom) for taking the time to compile (all in one place) the following wonderful treat suggestions!

 There’s a homemade dog treat called Salmon Crack that every dog I know seems to LOVE, including Pixie.
 In agility class, if another handler has salmon crack, Pixie will run off the course to beg from them!
 Unfortunately for Pixie, it is made with flour which she, of course, can’t have.
 I tried making a couple batches with grain-free alternatives, but the first two didn’t come out well at all.
 I tried again last week and it came out perfect!
 Pixie loves it and she can have it!
 Score!
 I thought I would share the recipe with you, so here it is: